 It was prepared for the US Senate Committee on Homeland Security & Governmental Affairs.
 The report says that shortages of critical medications have been increasing, lasting longer and impacting patient care.

-Parents may have noticed that children’s fever-reducing medicines were in short supply last month.
-More alarming, though, are inadequate supplies of medications critical for emergency and other hospital care.
+Parents noticed that children’s fever-reducing medicines were in short supply last year.
+More alarming are inadequate supplies of medications critical for emergency and other hospital care.

 Asthma patients have had challenges finding the bronchodilator albuterol, a staple for people with breathing problems.
 Anyone who has ever had trouble catching their breath knows how scary it is if you do not have effective medicine at the ready.